 - Water-friendly: strapped sandals or reef shoes (not flimsy flip-flops)

-Packing light tip: Domestic flights often have strict baggage limits (carry-on is commonly capped and weighed).
-Keep one “wear on travel day” outfit for your bulkiest items, use a small compression cube, and decant liquids.
-This Philippines packing list guide assumes you will be happier with less bulk.
-If you want a simple system, bookmark how to pack light with a smaller backpack.
+Packing light tip: Domestic flights often have strict baggage limits and carry-on checks can happen.
+Keep one “wear on travel day” outfit for bulkiest items, use a small compression cube, and decant liquids.
+For a simple system, bookmark how to pack light with a smaller backpack.

-Highland mornings in places like the Cordilleras can feel crisp, especially at dawn, and rain can turn paths slick fast.
-In this Philippines packing list guide, your goal is warmth you can peel off by lunchtime.
+Highland mornings in places like the Cordilleras can feel crisp at dawn, and rain can turn paths slick quickly.
+The goal is warmth you can peel off by lunchtime.

 - Base layer: breathable tee (or light long-sleeve if you get cold)